SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     - "#OO" is a technical schema for the "Object Owner"

     For each DT and RT user there will be additional schema that only belong to this container context.
 RT/DT users are created by building a new service or adding an additional "shared key".
     The DI schema contains also some views that contain information about the design time objects including their source and with m_jobs also information about the previous deployments.
-HDI does have a SQL interface and also a Node.js ([@sap/hdi](https://www.npmjs.com/package/@sap/hdi)) and Java API (sap-java-hdi TODO where does one find this API?)that developers can use.
+HDI does have a [SQL interface](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/035dbbe23ac14242b1f7d724dd102825.html), a Node.js ([@sap/hdi](https://www.npmjs.com/package/@sap/hdi)) interface, and Java API (sap-java-hdi TODO Volker where does one find this API?)that developers can use.

 ## Exercise 2.2 Initialize the Git Repository